This Country: Production

-The series was filmed on location in and around the small town of Northleach, Gloucestershire.
-Daisy Cooper said: "All the material is based around stuff that happens in Cirencester, but when we went to the channel they thought that Cirencester was a bit too big and Northleach is a smaller village, and sort of isolates the characters a bit more.
+The series was filmed on location in and around the small town of Northleach.
+Daisy Cooper said, "All the material is based around stuff that happens in Cirencester, but when we went to the channel they thought that Cirencester was a bit too big and Northleach is a smaller village, and sort of isolates the characters a bit more.
 Makes them more claustrophobic."
-The location used for exterior shots of Kerry's house is at 16 Fortey Road, Northleach.
+The location used for exterior shots of Kerry's house is at 16 Fortey Road in Northleach.

-Filming for series 1 commenced in September 2016, and was completed within three weeks.
-A second series was quickly confirmed, with filming taking place over the summer of 2017 and its first episode released on 26 February 2018.
-A one-off special episode, forming an epilogue to the second series, was filmed over the summer of 2018, and broadcast in October that year.
+Filming for the first series began in September 2016 and finished three weeks later.
+A second series was quickly confirmed, with filming taking place over the summer of 2017 and its first episode being released on 26 February 2018.
+A one-off special episode, forming an epilogue to the second series, was filmed over the summer of 2018 and broadcast in October that year.

-On 30 May 2019, actor Michael Sleggs—who played Michael "Slugs" Slugette—announced he was terminally ill and had not long to live.
-He died on 9 July 2019.
-Series 3 began production in August 2019.
-Production was completed by October 2019 and aired from February to March 2020.
+On 30 May 2019, actor Michael Sleggs announced that he was suffering from heart issues and did not have long to live.
+He died 40 days later at the age of 33.
+The third and final series was filmed from August to October 2019, and broadcast from February to March 2020.